rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 When using SwiftUI, you can individually animate changes to views, or to a view’s state, no matter where the effects are.
 SwiftUI handles all the complexity of these combined, overlapping, and interruptible animations for you.

 In this tutorial, you’ll animate a view that contains a graph for tracking the hikes a user takes while using the Landmarks app.
 Using the animation(_:) modifier, you’ll see just how easy it is to animate a view.

+#### Section 1 : Add Animations to Individual Views

+When you use the animation(_:) modifier on a view, SwiftUI animates any changes to animatable properties of the view.
+A view’s color, opacity, rotation, size, and other properties are all animatable.